ChoralFest

 Who should attend

 All Treble voice (Alto and Soprano) singers are welcome at ChoralFest, regardless of experience or proficiency.
 Choir directors, experienced choral singers, and "shower singers" all sit side-by-side to make music in an easygoing and encouraging environment.
 Whatever your choral background, you will leave relaxed, rejuvenated, and inspired.
 If you love to sing and love the company of supportive music friends, come join us by the ocean!
 Overview of ChoralFest We sing every day at ChoralFest!
-We rehearse each morning and afternoon, exploring the harmonies that only treblevoices can make singing together.
+We rehearse each morning and afternoon, exploring the harmonies that only treble voices can make singing together.
 Our repertoire includes a variety of choral works ranging from simple chants and rounds to complex multi-part selections that stretch us technically and vocally.
-We always prepare some fun pieces to sing Thursday night at the Talent Show with GAYLA, the gay men's conference who share Ferry Beach with us during our week of ChoralFest.
-Our week culminates with an inspirational chapel service when we blend choral performance and worship in a unique and memorable way, all in the majestic setting of Ferry Beach’s outdoor chapel in the pines.
+This year, our culminating event will be a concert on Thursday evening in Saco that is open to the community.
+Our Friday will be spent preparing pieces to perform for each other at our Talent – No Talent Show (TNT) for our final evening together.
+This isn’t just a retreat—it’s a vibrant, soul-awakening musical adventure you’ll never forget.
 ChoralFest Benefits

 As singers, we all know that singing lightens our moods, calls on our creativity, and sharpens our thinking.
 In our usual lives, we have the opportunity to tap into all of these feelings for just a few hours a week.
 At ChoralFest we are immersed in song for a full week.
 The rest of the hours are yours to walk the beach, swim, gaze at the ocean, or relax on one of the many porches.
 You will share experiences and stories with new friends who share your love of music.
 If you are like most of us who have attended ChoralFest for many years, you’ll count being at ChoralFest as one of your most memorable vacations.
 When the sun streams through the windows of our seaside music room…when the majesty of the pines moves the spirit within us during chapel…when we see a glint of sunlight dancing on the incoming waves—how can we keep from singing?! |